yeetzone/docker-dontstarvetogether/docs/configuration.md

 configuration into a separate file and read it into the variable beforehand.
 - *string*

-**MODS_OVERRIDES**
+**MODS**
+Defines mods to install and enable.
+- *string*, CSV of workshop IDs
+  *Example:* `378160973,492173795,407705132`

+**MODS_CONFIGURATION**
-Sets the overrides-configuration for all mods.
+Sets the configuration for all mods.
 Basically it's just the content for the `modsoverrides.lua` file.
 As this value can be pretty large it's recommended to put the configuration into a separate file and read it into the variable beforehand.
 - *string*

 **BACKUP_LOG_COUNT**